Gerald N. Rosenberg

-Gerald N. Rosenberg (born 1954) is an American political science and law professor at the University of Chicago, and the author of the 1991 book The Hollow Hope.
+Gerald N. Rosenberg (born 1954) is an American political science and law professor at the University of Chicago, and the author of the 1991 book The Hollow Hope, now in its 3rd edition (2023).

 Education and career

 A Phi Beta Kappa, Summa Cum Laude graduate of Dartmouth College, he holds an M.A. degree in Politics and Philosophy from Oxford University, a J.D. degree from the University of Michigan Law School and a Ph.D. in Political Science from Yale University.
 He is also a member of the Washington, D.C. bar.

 Rosenberg spent the 2013–14 academic year as a visiting professor at the National Law School of India University in Bangalore, India.
 In the 2002–2003 academic year he was awarded a Fulbright Fellowship to teach U.S. Constitutional Law at the Law School of Xiamen University in Xiamen, Fujian, P.R.
 China.
 He has also served as a visiting fellow in the Law Program, Research School of Social Sciences, Australian National University, Canberra, Australia, 1995–1996.

-He has lectured extensively, including at the U.S. Supreme Court and in venues in Australia, Canada, China, India and Spain.